radarFudan/Curse-of-memory/README.md

 <details>
 <summary><b>Curse of memory in nonlinear RNNs</b></summary>

-We show that the commonly used activations (hardtanh and tanh) does not directly relaxed the difficuly in the polynomial decaying memory task.
+We show that the commonly-used activations (hardtanh and tanh) do not directly relaxed the difficuly in the polynomial decaying memory task.

 | Hardtanh | Tanh |
 | :---: | :---: |